NZK95/nvtweak/README.md

 > The author is not responsible for any possible damage caused to hardware as a result of using this project. <br>
 > This software does not guarantee any increase in performance and is intended for enthusiasts only. <br>
 > You use this program at your own risk. <br>
+> The NVIDIA documentation is often incomplete and many parameters are not described properly. <br>

 ## Introduction
 NVIDIA GPU drivers contain a huge number of parameters stored in the Windows registry — usually under either `0000` or `nvlddmkm`. <br>